HaoneNakano/HaoneNakano/README.md

 ### Hi there 👋

-- 🔭 I am currently working as a security analyst at @convisoappsec.
+- 🔭 I am currently working.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/haone-nakano/">Linkedin

 <div>